Osgood Schattler disease

 - August 19, 2019

-This disease is the common cause of knee pain for growing adolescents.
+Osgood Schlater disease is a common cause of knee pain in growing adolescents.

 There are various reasons for knee pain so seeing a professional lower limb expert is important.
 Also a biomechanical assessment, particularly using Dr. Abbie Clinics’ unique NBA (Najjarine Biomechanical Assessment) system, can quickly determine Osgood Schattler disease and how this is affecting the patient’s gait, posture and wellbeing.

 Treatment for Osgood Schattler Disease is non-surgical.
 At Dr. Abbie Clinics we would look at the most immediate ways to relieve pain.
 This could be one or a combination of the following:

 - Stop doing your exercise regime of strenuous activity and rest as much as possible

 - Ice the area of pain as required during the day, you can use an ice pack or other method for this, as long as this is done for up to 20 minutes until the skin becomes numb

 - Orthotics, which are engineered to suit your biomechanics, can help limit aggravation and assist with healing